fabioandco/emerald/_posts/2021-12-26-Testing-investment-strategies-across-markets.md

 ---
-title: Testing investment strategies across markets
+title: Testing investment strategies accross markets?
+A good idea to increase robustness and protect from over-fitting
 ---

 In the following lines, I propose a robustness test for systematic investment strategies that consists in testing an investment signal across different markets.